mrdominguez/cloudera-manager-cli/README.md

 	              (update) Update user (requires -f)
 	              (delete) Delete user
 	 -f: JSON file with user information
-	 -config : Dump configuration to file (CM, Cloudera Management Service and, if -s is set, specific services) -deployment : Retrieve full description of the entire CM deployment -cmdId : Retrieve information on an asynchronous command -cmdAction : Command action
+	 -cmConfig : Save CM configuration to file -deployment : Retrieve full description of the entire CM deployment -cmdId : Retrieve information on an asynchronous command -cmdAction : Command action
 	            (abort) Abort a running command
 	            (retry) Try to rerun a command
-	 -hInfo : Host information (regex UUID, hostname, IP, rackId, cluster) | default: all) -hFilter : Host health summary, entity status, commission state (regex) -hRoles : Roles associated to host
+	 -hInfo : Host information (regex UUID, hostname, IP, rackId | default: all) -hFilter : Host health summary, entity status, commission state (regex) -hRoles : Roles associated to host
 	 -hChecks : Host health checks
-	 -setRackId : Update the rack ID for the host -deleteHost : Delete the host from Cloudera Manager -addToCluster : Add the host to a cluster -removeFromCluster : Remove the host from a cluster (set to cluster_name if using API v10 or lower) -hAction : Host action
+	 -setRackId : Update the rack ID for the host -deleteHost : Delete the host from Cloudera Manager -addToCluster : Add the host to a cluster -removeFromCluster : Remove the host from a cluster (set to cluster_name for API v10 or lower) -addRole : Create new roles in the service specified by -serviceName.
+Comma-separated list of role types (requires also -clusterName for API v10 or lower)
+	 -hAction : Host action
 	            (decommission|recommission) Decommission/recommission the host
 	            (startRoles) Start all the roles on the host